Services

 Releases behave like revenue events under live traffic.

-Proof under live revenue risk
+Proof under live revenue pressure

 Typical outputs:

-Risk map, where failures concentrate
+Risk map, where failure, revenue, and migration risk concentrate

-Phased migration outline, high level
+Phased migration outline, at a high level

 Validation points before cutover